stanfordnlp/dspy/docs/docs/building-blocks/8-typed_predictors.md

 # Typed Predictors

 In DSPy Signatures, we have `InputField` and `OutputField` that define the nature of inputs and outputs of the field.
-However the inputs and output to these fields is always string, you can seperately process these inputs and outputs in complicated scenarios but the inherent type is always `str`.
+However, the inputs and output to these fields are always `str`-typed, which requires input and output string processing.

 Pydantic `BaseModel` is a great way to enforce type constraints on the fields, but it is not directly compatible with the `dspy.Signature`.
-This is where Typed Predictors come in.
-They are a way to enforce the type constraints on the inputs and outputs of the fields in a `dspy.Signature`.
+Typed Predictors resolves this as a way to enforce the type constraints on the inputs and outputs of the fields in a `dspy.Signature`.

 ## Executing Typed Predictors

-Using Typed Predictors is not too different than any other module, infact aside from adding type hints to signature attributes and using a special Predictor module instead of `dspy.Predict` there is nothing else to do.
+Using Typed Predictors is not too different than any other module with the minor additions of type hints to signature attributes and using a special Predictor module instead of `dspy.Predict`.
 Let's take a look at a simple example to understand this.

 ### Defining Input and Output Models

-Let's take an simple task as example i.e. given the `context` and `query` the LLM should give me an `answer` and `confidence_score`.
-The task could be modelled better but this is just for illustration purposes.
+Let's take a simple task as an example i.e. given the `context` and `query`, the LLM should return an `answer` and `confidence_score`.
 Let's define our `Input` and `Output` models via pydantic.

 ```python
 from pydantic import BaseModel, Field